helius-labs/xray/README.md

     - [Helius API Docs](https://docs.helius.xyz/reference/transaction-types) - View all transaction types supported by Helius.
 2. Get to know the transaction type.
 Here is the resource I personally like to use for it:
     - [SwaggerHub](https://app.swaggerhub.com/apis-docs/Helius/HeliusAPI/1.1.0#/Transactions/getEnrichedTransactions) - Use `/v0/addresses/{address}/transactions ` for addresses with the specific transaction type or `/v0/transactions/` for a transaction (also supports multiple transactions).
 I like downloading the JSON file and looking through it constantly.
 More transactions + edge cases are better to battle test your parser function.
-3. Add a new file in `./src/parsers` with the name of the transaction type. (refer to other files for general structures of what a parser function should look like)
+3. Add a new file or edit an existing one in `./src/parsers`. (refer to other files for general structures of what a parser function should look like)
-4. Export the function in `./src/parsers/index.ts`, add the transaction type to the `supportedTransactions` object in `./src/types/index.ts`, and add the transaction type with the corresponding parser function to the `parsers` object in `./index.ts`.
+4. Export the function in `./src/parsers/index.ts`, add the transaction type to the `ProtonSupportedType` object in `./src/types/index.ts`, and add the transaction type with the corresponding parser function to the `protonParsers` object in `./src/types/index.ts`.
 5. Work on the parser function while testing it since it is now compatible with the UI.

 ## Currently Supported Transactions